FAQ about visiting the library during the pandemic

-A. We are quarantining all returned items for 72 hours, following the guidelines from the Ohio Library Council.
-We will then sanitize each item before returning it to shelves.
+A. All books, DVDs, and other library materials that are borrowed and then returned are sanitized before being returned to library shelves.
 According to the Centers for Disease Control, the COVID-19 virus does not spread easily from touching contaminated surfaces or objects, however, we are acting with an abundance of caution where materials are concerned.

 A. Health and safety measures implemented at our libraries include:

-- All books, DVDs, and other library materials that are borrowed and then returned will be quarantined for at least 72 hours and then cleaned and sanitized prior to being put back on library shelves
+- All books, DVDs, and other library materials that are borrowed and then returned are cleaned and sanitized prior to being put back on library shelves

 - Social distancing measures have been put in place at checkout desks